DUAL DEGREE IN SOCIAL WORK AND BUSINESS ADMINISTRATION (MSW/MBA)

-Augsburg College offers a dual MSW/MBA degree in social work and business administration.
+Augsburg University offers a dual MSW/MBA degree in social work and business administration.
 Students enrolled in the dual degree program learn to create better managed and financially sound service organizations to serve diverse communities, both locally and globally.

 Many social service agencies today require that agency managers combine financial and business expertise with social work practice and policy formation.
 The MSW/MBA dual degree prepares graduates to function in a workplace that demands the delivery of quality services with increasingly limited resources.

 The MSW/MBA dual degree includes an accelerated third year of study for MSW students who elect the Multicultural Macro Practice (MCMP) concentration.
 In this concentration, students learn to effect positive change in social service systems through their work with communities, organizations, and social policy makers.
 Prior Augsburg MSW graduates who have completed the necessary Multicultural Macro Practice (MCMP) coursework are eligible to return to complete the MBA portion of the dual degree.
+The MSW degree must be completed before the MBA portion of the dual degree.

 Years 1 and 2 (September through June)